agavrel/Cloud_based_VPN/README.md

 Password: {26 hexadecimal digits}
 ```

-### Putty SSH
+### Putty SSH (optional)

+Optional because you can access terminal using "access console" if you select your droplet on the digital ocean site.
+It will allow you to copy/paste passwords and script which is way more convenient.

-Then you need to download putty SSH.
+If you want to do it the other way you need to download putty SSH.

 ```c++
 sudo apt update